Making a Complaint about an Arizona Judge

 Do I have to use the commission's complaint form?

-The commission's complaint form should be used, if possible, but a letter is acceptable.
-E-mail complaints are not accepted.
+The commission's complaint form should be used, if possible, but a letter is acceptable as long as it contains all of the information requested on the complaint form.

 Will my identity be revealed to the judge?